 Every class, every day, we are committed to weaving sustainability into the very nature of a student's whole experience here: from the kitchen to the classroom to our interactions with the community.

-Whether a community member is sorting their recyclables in a classroom, refilling their water at a filtered water bottle station, eating a scratch cooked lunch, scraping plate waste into a compost bin, or is immersed in a lesson in one of our outdoor learning gardens, they are practicing the belief that every day small actions can build the future.
+Whether a community member is sorting their recyclables in a classroom, refilling their water at a filtered water bottle station, eating a scratch cooked lunch or scraping plate waste into a compost bin, they are practicing the belief that every day small actions can build the future.
 From day-to-day life to broader consciousness, our students become global citizens who, like our founders the Daughters of the Heart work towards an earth that is protected and restored.

 Dining at Nardin